mykeln/youtube-comment-deleter/README.md

 YouTube doesn't provide an easy way to bulk-delete your comments without deleting your entire account.
 This script solves that.

+## Dates
+- Confirmed working as of July 29, 2024.
+Deleted 7 years worth of comments.

 ## How to use
 1. Go to https://www.youtube.com/feed/history
 2. On the right-hand side under "Manage all history", click Comments
 3. Open a browser console
 4. Paste the following code, press [Enter], and let 'er rip!

+NOTE: You may need to refresh/repeat the steps a few times.

 ```